 The authors have no conflicts of interest relevant to this article to disclose.

 [Au: You have the option of including one display item (such as a box, figure or table) to accompany this piece.
 Did you have a display item in mind?
 For example, you could have a figure or box that summarizes the new tool.
 Do note that, ideally, the display item shouldn’t be based on a display item in the published article, as that might require permissions to adapt or reproduce.
 Alternatively, we can source a general stock image to accompany this piece.]
+The table with the domains of the pGTI would be my preference – but otherwise a generic picture is fine…